williamcmwan/shopassist/replit.md

-✓ Created mobile-friendly quantity input component with +/- buttons for easier touch interaction ✓ Improved form layouts with larger touch targets and better spacing for mobile devices ✓ Enhanced add item form with stacked layout and clearer quantity controls
+✓ Created mobile-friendly quantity input component with +/- buttons for easier touch interaction ✓ Improved form layouts with larger touch targets and better spacing for mobile devices ✓ Enhanced add item form with stacked layout and clearer quantity controls ✓ Fixed drag and drop functionality between groups with proper event handling and total recalculation ✓ Updated default split amount from €50 to €25 for more practical group sizes ✓ Resolved quantity input visibility issues on desktop browsers by hiding browser spinners

 ## System Architecture